The Man Who Broke the Bank at Monte Carlo (song): In popular culture

 A parody titled The Tanks That Broke the Ranks Out in Picardy was jointly written by music hall lyricist Harry Castling in 1916 to celebrate the introduction of the tank which was first used by the British in 1916 as part of the Battle of the Somme.
 The song was popular in Britain during Christmas pantomime performances at the end of 1916.

 The song appears in Booth Tarkington's 1918 novel The Magnificent Ambersons, as well as in Orson Welles' 1942 film adaptation.
 Coborn performed the song in both English and French in the 1934 British film Say It with Flowers.
 The song title inspired the 1935 US romantic comedy The Man Who Broke the Bank at Monte Carlo.
 Although the song appears in the film, the narrative bears little relation to either the song or to the story of Charles Wells.
 The film and song were involved in the copyright case Francis, Day & Hunter Ltd v Twentieth Century Fox Corp.
 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).

-In the 1962 film Lawrence of Arabia, Lawrence (Peter O'Toole) sings the tune while riding across the desert to the camp of Prince Faisal.
+In the 1962 film Lawrence of Arabia, Lawrence (Peter O'Toole) sings the song while riding across the desert to the camp of Prince Faisal.
 A short excerpt is included in the 1970 film The Railway Children.
 In Thomas Pynchon's 1973 novel Gravity's Rainbow, Tyrone Slothrop, evidently knowing the song but not having understood the lyrics properly, spends time in Monte Carlo fruitlessly looking for the Bois de Boulogne.

-Aloysius Parker sings a brief snatch of the song in the Thunderbirds episode "The Duchess Affair".
+Aloysius Parker sings a brief snatch of the song in the Thunderbirds episode "The Man from Mi5".
 The melody of the song is used in the season eleven episode of American Dad!
 "The Shrink".
 After the lead character, Stan, employs a CIA shrink ray in order to live in a miniature city of his own creation, the character sings "The Man Who Built the World in His Basement".
 In the 2017 film Alien: Covenant, in mimicry of his idol Lawrence of Arabia, the android David sings the words of the song's title while he is cutting his own hair in the mirror.

 After George Soros made a profit of £1 billion during the 1992 Black Wednesday UK currency crisis by means of a successful short sale of worth of pounds sterling, he has been called "The Man Who Broke the Bank of England".